 Snap the ear of grilled corn in half and stand it on a cutting board with the cut side down.
 Use a kitchen knife to slice the kernels.

-Chop the tomatoes
+Chop the vegetables

 If using regular tomatoes cut it cross wise and scoop out the seeds and pulp to avoid excess moisture.
 If you are substituting smaller tomatoes like cherry or grape there is no need to remove the pulp.
 Just halve the tomatoes and use.